lorae/roundup/README.md

 - **Author(s)**
 - **Abstract**: A one-paragraph long summary of the paper.
 - **Date published**: As reported by the website of origin.
 If the paper was posted and re-posted, the most recent date of publication is used.
-- **estPubDate**: Our best estimate for when the paper was posted: Sometimes this may differ from the official publication date by a few days.
-We define estPubDate as the first date that the paper was encountered by our web scrapers.
+- **estPubDate**: Our best estimate for when the paper was posted.
+We define it as the first date that the paper was encountered by our web scrapers.
+Sometimes this may differ from the official publication date by a few days.
 - **URL**: URLs to working paper landing pages, rather than direct links to PDFs, are preferred.
 However, with some sources, this is not possible, and PDF URLs are provided instead.
 - **Paper ID number**: According to each website's own numbering system.
+This information is crucial for uniquely identifying working papers that have been previously encountered by our web scrapers versus those that are novel.
 - **Source**: Name of the website where the paper was published.

 A variety of methods are used to access web-based data, including PDF rendering, direct requests to hidden APIs, use of Selenium to read Java-rendered content, HTML parsing, and more.
 A high-level summary of the methods used to scrape each website can be found in the [Data Sources](#data-sources) section of this document.